A Beginner's Guide to Cryptocurrency

 What is cryptocurrency?

 Crypto is digital, meaning that is it only generated and traded in a digital or virtual format.
-Additionally, because it is digital currency, the value of most cryptocurrencies is not pegged to a fiat currency like the United States Dollar or Japanese Yen, nor is it determined by precious metals like gold or platinum.
+Additionally, because it is a digital currency, the value of most cryptocurrencies is not pegged to a fiat currency like the United States Dollar or Japanese Yen, nor is it determined by precious metals like gold or platinum.

 Cryptocurrencies can be mined or purchased from cryptocurrency exchanges.